UMAprotocol/docs/docs/build-walkthrough/mint-locally.md

 await collateralTokenWhitelist.addToWhitelist(TestnetERC20.address)
 ```

-8. Now, we can create a new expiring multiparty synthetic token with the factory instance.
+8. Now, we can create a new ExpiringMultiParty synthetic token with the factory instance.

 ```js
 const txResult = await empCreator.createExpiringMultiParty(constructorParams)